mohawker/HacktivityCon-2021-CTF/Scripting.md

 Unleashing our inner *SWE*, we wrote this script out:
 ![](https://i.imgur.com/zaT4qJ8.png)
-The solution runs in worst case *O(n^3)* time complexity surpringly.
+The solution runs in worst case *O(n^3)* time complexity surprisingly.
 It traverses the entire grid, finds the first letter of the word, and checks all 8 directions of grid if the word can be found.

 Not my proudest leetcode solution (can definitely improve time and mem complexity), but Hey, it got the job done.